srh-bzd/ViroScan/README.md

 ## Foreword

-ViroScan is an automated pipeline that eliminate reads according to a reference (filter out), retain only viral reads (filter in) and determine the percentage of provenance among a set of viral genomes
+ViroScan is an automated pipeline that eliminate reads not of interest according to a reference (filter-out) and identify viruses present (filter-in).

 ```mermaid